 We often believe that we are the ones who are truly going to live “happily ever after”.
 But, as time goes by and our life together goes ahead, we come across many challenges and even find ourselves in scenarios we never thought could never happen to us.

 1) Make the first step

 One wise poet once said: “Yes, the world could be better.
 But the problem is – no one wants to start first!”
-If all you do is “finger pointing“, be sure you’re part of the problem, not the solution.
+If all you do is “finger-pointing, “be sure you’re part of the problem, not the solution.

 If they know more about your feelings toward your marriage than the person you share it with, it’s a small chance you’ll ever make those feelings better.

 So, speak up!
 Do what good friends do.
 Open and honest communication is the key element of every good relationship.
-Express yourself openly, ask about everything you want to know and listen with attention.
+Express yourself openly, ask about everything you want to know, and listen with attention.

 5) Go to counseling

 If you try your best but still don’t feel able to find a common language with your husband/wife, if you feel lost and helpless despite the advice you listened and efforts you made, it would be very helpful to see things from the third perspective, an objective and professional one.

-That’s why it’s so beneficial to hear an opinion of someone trained, impartial, and someone to who we don’t have so many prejudices and emotions attached.
+That’s why it’s so beneficial to hear an opinion of someone trained, impartial, and someone with whom we don’t have so many prejudices and emotions attached.

 6) Tell the truth.
-The truth liberates

-Denial won’t change anything for the better, it will only stop you from learning, overcoming your difficulties and moving ahead in life because, as one Navajo proverb says, you can’t wake the person who is pretending to be asleep.
+Denial won’t change anything for the better; it will only stop you from learning, overcoming your difficulties, and moving ahead in life because, as one Navajo proverb says, you can’t wake the person who is pretending to be asleep.